-The 2020 data shows an overall percentage decrease in drug use among students.
+The 2020 data shows an overall percentage decrease of drug use among students.

 What drugs have you taken recreationally in the past 12 months?
 (Select all that apply.)
-While marijuana continues to be the predominant substance used by respondents, there is a shift in the use of other drugs.
+While marijuana continues to be the predominant substance used by respondents, there is a shift the use of other drugs.
+There appears to be an increase in the use of MDMA, cocaine, and stimulants.